 Pricing analysts work with complex data sets to help businesses determine and set competitive prices to gain market share and achieve revenue goals.
 This is a highly analytical role that requires pricing analysts to consider data from multiple sources and develop complex pricing models that reflect margins for promotional and seasonal pricing based on competitor, market, and customer data.

-Pricing analysts work in a variety of fields, including retail and business-to-business (B2B) sales.
+Pricing analyst job description also includes working in a variety of fields, including retail and business-to-business (B2B) sales.
 In any setting, pricing analysts collaborate with sales and marketing teams to develop strategies that drive sales and ensure that their companies remain competitive.